-By branding strains, prepackages, and concentrates, cannabis companies are expanding their brands nationally.
-Marketers know, there is nothing the consumer loves more than brand loyalty.
-As David Paleschuck writes in his bestselling book, Branding Bud: The Commercialization of Cannabis, “There are brand archetypes, and they keep on repeating themselves and in different ways in different states.
-If somebody is really into the cultivators, that’s an archetype.
+By branding strains, prepackages, and concentrates, cannabis companies expand their brands nationally.
+Marketers know there is nothing the consumer loves more than brand loyalty.
+As David Paleschuck writes in his bestselling book, Branding Bud: The Commercialization of Cannabis, "There are brand archetypes.
+They keep on repeating themselves and in different ways in different states.
+If somebody is really into the cultivators, that's an archetype.
 Or there are nostalgic brands.
-So really it was that epiphany.”
+So really, it was that epiphany."

-From the beginning the cannabis industry’s connection to wellness has been thoroughly documented.
-In 2022, that trend will become even stronger as cannabis consumption spreads nationally.
-To reach new consumers, marketers will continue to focus on the connection between holistic wellness and cannabis use.
+From the beginning, the cannabis industry's connection to wellness has been thoroughly documented.
+In 2022, that trend will become even more vital as cannabis consumption spreads nationally.
+To reach new consumers, marketers will continue to focus on connecting holistic wellness and cannabis use.

-Even celebrities are getting in on the act, from Snoop Dogg and Justin Bieber to Martha Stewart, whose CBD gummy products claim to “make wellness an easier choice every day.”
-The benefits of cannabis use have long been proven.
-Doctors, scientists, and cannabis experts agree that cannabis consumption, in particular CBD can treat a variety of ailments like anxiety, insomnia, and stress.
+Even celebrities are getting in on the act, from Snoop Dogg and Justin Bieber to Martha Stewart, whose CBD gummy products claim to "make wellness an easier choice every day."
+But, of course, the benefits of cannabis use have long been proven.
+Doctors, scientists, and cannabis experts agree that cannabis consumption, in particular CBD, can treat various ailments like anxiety, insomnia, and stress.

-Canna-brands will continue to educate consumers about the use of tinctures, salves and concentrates in their every day lives.
-Showing consumers how cannabis products can be incorporated in self-improvement routines and workouts will certainly draw cannabis-curious consumers to the industry.
+Canna brands will continue to educate consumers about tinctures and salves and concentrate on their daily lives.
+In addition, showing consumers how cannabis products can be incorporated into self-improvement routines and workouts will certainly draw cannabis-curious consumers to the industry.

-Industry insiders are working hard developing new extraction technology that is safer, more effective, and sustainable.
-Accordingly, concentrates will be a large marketing focus in the coming year.
-Currently more than 1,000 chemical constituents and compounds have been identified in the cannabis plant, each with different properties that require various drying and extracting methods to produce a quality product.
+Industry insiders are working hard to develop new extraction technology that is safer, more effective, and sustainable.
+Accordingly, concentrates will be a significant marketing focus in the coming year.
+More than 1,000 chemical constituents and compounds have been identified in the cannabis plant, each with different properties that require various drying and extracting methods to produce a quality product.

 Innovation in extraction technology such as vapor static extraction (developed by Boulder Creek Technologies) is just one of the many new techniques that will become more prolific in the future.
-Concentrates are driving a huge portion of the cannabis industry as evidenced by a surge in sales in recent years.
+Concentrates are driving a considerable portion of the cannabis industry, as evidenced by a recent sales surge.
 Experts predict that sales in concentrates could reach as high as $14 billion by 2026.

 Additionally, look for newer concentrate products such as diamonds and sugars, products of the recrystallization process that produce a concentrated product.
-Diamonds and sugars are made with solutions that are saturated with cannabinoids and left to cool over time.
-More innovative approaches including artificial intelligence (AI) is creating a more efficient and stable extraction process.
+Diamonds and sugars are made with solutions saturated with cannabinoids and left to cool over time.
+More innovative approaches, including artificial intelligence (AI), create a more efficient and stable extraction process.

 5. Consumption Lounge For Adults Only

-Changing legislation in states like Nevada will see a surge in adults-only consumption lounges across the country.
-As people begin to emerge into public spaces again, experts believe consumption lounges will be as popular as bars and hookah lounges.
+Changing legislation in states like Nevada will see a surge in adults-only consumption lounges.
+As people emerge into public spaces again, experts believe consumption lounges will be as popular as bars and hookah lounges.

 6. Cannabis, Stirred Not Shaken

-In addition to concentrates, edibles are another popular segment of the cannabis industry that is growing rapidly.
+In addition to concentrates, edibles are another popular segment of the cannabis industry, proliferating.
 Cannabis beverages are at the top of the list for digestible cannabis products, and the trend will not slow down in 2022.
 As an alternative to alcohol, cannabis beverages are gaining popularity at social functions.

 Additionally, marketers find it easier to market cannabis beverages to cannabis consumers, increasing the market's growth.

-Industry experts are excited about the growing trend of cannabis beverages, Growers and cannabis brands alike enjoy the experimental nature of creating cannabis beverages.
-Beverages allow companies to play with flavonoids, terpenes, and cannabinoid combinations to elicit a variety of experiences.
+Industry experts are excited about the growing trend of cannabis beverages; growers and cannabis brands alike enjoy the experimental nature of creating cannabis beverages.
+Drinks allow companies to play with flavonoids, terpenes, and cannabinoid combinations to elicit various experiences.